tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 - Changing the order of fields in a struct.

-- Adding a variadic parameter to a named function or struct method.
+- Adding a variadic parameter to a named function or struct method, if the function type itself is not assignable in any public APIs (e.g. a callback).

 - Adding a new method to an interface, or a variadic parameter to an interface method, _if the interface already has a private method_ (which prevents external packages from implementing it).